Go to page content

 You may have gum disease.

 Gum disease could be an underlying cause behind bad breath – as well as other symptoms such as bleeding gums and loose teeth.
 Gum disease is a bacterial infection that affects the gums and bones supporting the teeth.
-Visit your dentist immediately if you notice your gums are extra tender, chewing is painful, and your teeth are sensitive.
+Visit your dentist immediately if you notice your gums are extra tender, chewing is painful, and your teeth are sensitive

 You’re a regular smoker.

-Do you light up regularly?
 As you may have guessed, smoking and tobacco use can cause bad breath – but not just because of cigarette smoke.
 Tobacco products can dry out the mouth, worsening bacteria buildup and producing more VSCs.

 You have an underlying medical condition.